 At the end of the session, it was found that people who were making themselves smile and the people who had chopsticks in their mouths to produce a smile, were both less stressed out over the activities than the people with the neutral expression.

 Just goes to show that a smile is a powerful thing.
 Next time you stub your toe or get stuck in traffic, maybe just force a smile on your face, and your stress could fade away!

 Something important to take into consideration, though, is whether or not you are comfortable with your smile.
 If you don’t like your teeth, you might be holding yourself back from smiling more often than you think.
 In light of this study on smiling, you are depriving yourself of happiness that can be yours if you just correct your smile!
 The possibility of a beautiful smile is something attainable.
-Stop in to our dental office in Houston, TX and get yourself a set of braces or a tooth whitening treatment in Houston, TX 77080!
+Stop in to our dental office in Houston, TX and get yourself a set of braces in Houston, TX or a tooth whitening treatment in Houston, TX 77080!